 This guide was prepared to assist you in planning your high school courses to maximize your exposure to the subjects and courses that we expect prospective students to take during their high school years.
 During your class-scheduling meetings with your high school guidance counselor, feel free to use this planning guide to discuss what academic/college-preparatory courses you should be taking.

 Your academic record in a challenging college preparatory program is one of the most important factors when being considered by a university or college.
 While the number of recommended or required academic courses vary, East Stroudsburg University, along with many other prestigious universities and colleges, places emphasis on college-prep courses in English, mathematics, science, social studies, and foreign languages.
 We also look for honors and AP courses you may have taken.
 This demonstrates your commitment to taking on academic challenges and makes you a stronger candidate for admission.

-ENGLISH (Minimum of 4 years) East Stroudsburg University, as well as most other colleges and universities, requires prospective students to pass fours years of high school English.
-An incoming college freshman must have a good understanding of written and spoken English.
+ENGLISH (Minimum of 4 years) East Stroudsburg University, as well as most other colleges and universities, requires prospective students to pass four years of high school English.
+An incoming college freshman must have a thorough understanding of written and spoken English.
 General courses can include: